-The income tax expense was positive with USD 2 million (expense of USD 2 million).
-The 2023 income tax expense was affected by the completion of a tax relocation of the rig owning companies to Malta.
+The income tax expense was USD 3 million (positive USD 2 million).
+The 2023 income tax expense was affected by the completion of a relocation of the rig owning companies to Malta.
 The true-up of the tax value of the rigs to market values led to deferred tax assets of USD 3.5 million being recognised.

-Net profit was USD 97 million (USD 60 million).
+Net profit was USD 27 million (USD 97 million).
+The decrease is mainly explained by the reversal of impairment in 2023 as described above.